A General Anaesthetic gives a state of controlled unconsciousness where you are asleep and feel nothing.

 Once the operation is finished the drugs will be stopped and you will wake up soon after.

-If you are having major surgery (surgery followed by care on the High Dependency or Intensive Care Unit) you may find this leaflet helpful -
+If you are having major surgery (surgery followed by care on the High dependency or Intensive care unit) please read the leaflet on the link below.

 Local Anaesthetic